-Hackberry Hollow - Fountain Rock Park is a 0.2 mile lightly trafficked loop trail located near Walkersville, MD that features beautiful wild flowers.
+Hackberry Hollow - Fountain Rock Park is a 0.2 mile lightly trafficked loop trail located near Walkersville, Maryland that features beautiful wild flowers.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash